Skip to main content

 Veteran (VA) Disability Lawyer Serving Dayton, Ohio

 If you were denied disability benefits, or you received a disability rating that is lower than you believe you deserve, you have the right to file an appeal.
-Chisholm Chisholm & Kilpatrick LTD has the experience and resources to guide veterans through the complex VA appeals process.
-We are committed to serving veterans in the Dayton, Ohio area.
-Call us today at (844) 549-4500 to learn more about how we may be able to help you receive the benefits to which you are entitled.
+Chisholm Chisholm & Kilpatrick has the experience and resources to guide veterans through the complex VA appeals process.
+We are committed to serving veterans in the Dayton, Ohio, area.
+Call us today at (844) 549-4500 to learn more about how we may be able to help you.

-VA utilizes a numerical scale to assign a rating to your service-connected disability.
+VA uses a numerical scale to assign a rating to your service-connected disability.
 Your combined disability rating determines the amount of monthly compensation you receive.
-Generally speaking, the more severe your condition is, the higher your disability rating will be.
-In order to get the VA disability rating that you are seeking, you may have to submit various types of evidence.
+Generally, the more severe your condition is, the higher your disability rating will be.
+To get the VA disability rating that you are seeking, you may have to submit various types of evidence.

-The veterans advocates at Chisholm Chisholm & Kilpatrick LTD are accredited by VA and are proudly serving veterans in the Dayton, Ohio area.
-We know what types of evidence is needed to support veterans’ appeals and we know the ins and outs of VA’s complex appeals system.
+The veterans advocates at Chisholm Chisholm & Kilpatrick are accredited by VA and proudly serve veterans in the Dayton, Ohio, area.
+We know what types of evidence are needed to support veterans’ appeals and we know the ins and outs of VA’s complex appeals system.

 During the claims and appeals process, you may need to contact VA for details concerning your appeal.
 The local offices are listed below: